espocrm/documentation/user-guide/text-search.md

 Full-text search can be enabled for a specified entity type at Administration > Entity Manager > Edit specific entity type > Full-text search.

 Note: Mysql 5.5 doesn't support full-text search for InnoDB tables.
-Later versions 5.6, 5.7 and 8 do support.
+5.6.4 and later versions do support.

 Full-text search is always applied in Global Search (for entity types with enabled full-text search).